-ARTICLE 13 - SENIORIT 13.1 Seniority is defined as length of service in the bargaining unit an will be applied on a bargaining unit wide basis.
-13.2 Seniority will be applied in the following instances where preference between workers is to be determined: promotions, acting senior capacity, transfers, bumping and recall, providing the workers are able to perform the work. b) access to preferred shifts, vacations and other working conditions.
-13.3 No workers will suffer loss of seniority due to absence resulting from injury, sickness or officially granted leave of absence, provided that this provision will not apply to any workers who have voluntarily resigned or been legitimately discharged for cause.
-13.4 No workers will suffer loss of seniority due to absence resulting from a compulsory layoff unless they have been offered recall to a position equivalent to the one previously held and they have not accepted the recall.
-13.5 Seniority for full-time workers will be calculated on the basis of start date.
-13.6 Seniority for casual workers will be based on total accumulated hours.
-12 7 to date copy, once (1x) each year by January 15th.
+Seniority is defined as length of service in the bargaining unit and will be applied on a bargaining unit wide basis.

+- Seniority will be applied in the following instances where preference between workers is to be determined: - a) promotions, acting senior capacity, transfers, bumping and recall, providing the workers are able to perform the work. - b) access to preferred shifts, vacations and other working conditions. - 13.3 No workers will suffer loss of seniority due to absence resulting from injury, sickness or officially granted leave of absence, provided that this provision will not apply to any workers who have voluntarily resigned or been legitimately discharged for cause. - 13.4 No workers will suffer loss of seniority due to absence resulting from a compulsory layoff unless they have been offered recall to a position equivalent to the one previously held and they have not accepted the recall. - 13.5 Seniority for full-time workers will be calculated on the basis of start date. - 13.6 Seniority for casual workers will be based on total accumulated hours. - 13.7 CUPE Local 15 will maintain a seniority list and provide the Union with an up to date copy, once (1x) each year by January 15th.

-ARTICLE 14 - LAYOFF AND RECALL
+ARTICI F 14 - LAYOFF AND RECALL

-CUPE Local 15 will notify workers who are to be laid off one (1) month plus one (1) additional week for each year or partial year of service prior to the effective date of layoff, or award pay in lieu, unless a greater period of notice is required by legislation, in which case the greater period of notice, or pay in lieu, will be given.
+14.1 CUPE Local 15 will notify workers who are to be laid off one (1) month plus one (1) additional week for each year or partial year of service prior to the effective date of layoff, or award pay in lieu, unless a greater period of notice is required by legislation, in which case the greater period of notice, or pay in lieu, will be given.